flecsi/flecsi/doc/sphinx/src/tutorial/standalone.rst

 Building the Stand-Alone Example
 ++++++++++++++++++++++++++++++++

-:ref:`Build & Install` FleCSI somewhere on your system, and make sure that the location is set in your *CMAKE_PREFIX_PATH* environement variable.
+:ref:`build` FleCSI somewhere on your system, and make sure that the location is set in your *CMAKE_PREFIX_PATH* environement variable.
 Then, you can build this example like: